MarcoCaglia/fashion-image-classifier/README.md

 # Fashion Image Classifier

 ## Purpose & Description
-The purpose of this repository is to train a binary classifier
+The purpose of this repository is to train a binary image classifier, which can predict of a piece of clothing on an image is worn by a model, or if the piece is displayed by itself.

 ## Getting Started
 You can clone this repo by running